UPAC REQUESTOR HANDBOOK

 UPAC may consider requests for costumes (purchase, rental, and cleaning).
 UPAC caps costume requests at $1,500 per academic year.

 Casual wear such as jeans, solid tee shirts, leggings, undergarments, shoes, and athletic wear will not be considered for funding under this policy.
-An inventory of an organization’s current costume and clothing holdings must be submitted with any new clothing request submission.
+An inventory of an organization’s

 Organizations must also include a discussion of why the currently held items are not sufficient to complete the organization’s mission.
 Set design and prop purchases and rental will be considered, but an organization must show how the items enhance the program experience, why the items are necessary for the successful completion of a program, and why alternative methods for acquiring these items are not feasible.